Dastan21/Dummy/README.md

 ## Credits

-All UNDERTALE assets are by Toby Fox (https://undertale.com/)
+Some assets are from [UNDERTALE](https://undertale.com) by Toby Fox.

+Project inspired by [Kristal](https://github.com/KristalTeam/Kristal) and [CreateYourFrisk](https://github.com/RhenaudTheLukark/CreateYourFrisk).